 It’s estimated that Thailand has more than 41,000 Buddhist temples.
-Many of them are considered as architectural wonders and ideal locations to explore the country's rich culture and take beautiful photos.
-However, in Thai’s belief, temples are sacred sanctuaries where people come to worship Buddha and pray.
-Therefore, things that we travelers deem to be normal can be inappropriate to the eyes of the natives.
+Many of them are considered architectural wonders and ideal locations to explore the country's rich culture and take beautiful photos.
+However, in Thai belief, temples are sacred sanctuaries where people come to worship Buddha and pray.
+Therefore, things that we travelers deem to be normal can be inappropriate in the eyes of the natives.
 To help yourself treasure the moment whilst avoiding people raising an eyebrow, we have made a list of temple etiquettes that we think you should know (they are all very straightforward and easy to remember).

 Out of respect for the chastity of the monks, visitors need to comply with a strict dress code that requires the shoulders and knees of visitors to be covered when visiting a Buddhist temple.

 For men, that means no shorts and no muscle shirts.
-At the famous Wat Phra Kaew, you will be expected to wear long pants, shoes or back-strap sandals (no flip flops).
+At the famous Wat Phra Kaew, you will be expected to wear long pants, shoes, or back-strap sandals (no flip-flops).

 For women, you must wear a skirt or pants that would cover your knee.
 Remember that leggings and tight pants are strictly forbidden in temples.
 Tank tops and spaghetti straps are not allowed.
-Sandals with straps are acceptable (again, no flip flops).
+Sandals with straps are acceptable (again, no flip-flops).